gatsby-tv/gatsby/README.md

 ## Packages

-### Components Library
+### Components

-`/packages/components` contains a library of React components used to establish the core design system of the site itself and other future interfaces.
+`/packages/components` contains a library of React components used to establish the core design system of the site.

-### Icons Library
+### Icons

-`/packages/icons` contains all of the icons that we use on Gatsby, all of which are handmade and are compiled into React SVG components.
+`/packages/icons` contains all of the icons that we use on Gatsby, all of which are compiled into React SVG components.

-### Utilities Library
+### Utilities

-`/packages/utilities` contains javascript that is meant to simplify code in other parts of the repository.
-In addition, there are also tools for interacting with IPFS within the browser implemented as React hooks.
+`/packages/utilities` contains typescript that is meant to simplify code in other parts of the repository.
+In addition, there are also tools for interacting with IPFS within the browser implemented using React hooks.

+### Preview

+`/packages/preview` provides the `Preview` component&mdash;the component
+dedicated to presenting videos in listings.

+### Player

+`/packages/player` provides the `Player` component&mdash;the component
+that presents videos for playback, providing custom controls for both desktop and mobile.

+### Content

+`/packages/content` contains a library of asynchronous components dependent on requests to our backend.

 ## Building